 “Persevere no matter what — even when times are difficult and it feels like the world is crumbling.
 It’s not.
 Believe in yourself and push forward.
 You’ll be surprised how far you can go.”

 And what does Sue see as she looks at Kim and other Year Up interns at Salesforce?
 “I call it magic.
 That Year Up can take young adults who have been down on their luck, with little technical background, no business exposure, and six months later they look sharp, know how to build trust, and can lead a project — it’s magic.
 But the biggest gift of all is how they transform a team.
-A veteran on the team, Kam Kashani, and Year Up mentor multiple times over describes his mentoring as, ‘the highlight of his career’.
+A veteran on the team, Kam Kashani, a Year Up mentor multiple times over describes his mentoring as, ‘the highlight of his career’.
 They ‘mentor’ us far more than the reverse.
 In the end, everyone benefits from closing the Opportunity Divide.”